SlackBuffer/blockchain-web/Go/TGPL.md

     - The scope of a declaration is a region of the program text; it's a compile-time property
     - The lifetime of a variable is the range of time during the execution when the variable can be referred to by other parts of the program; it's a run-time property
 - A *syntactic block* is a sequence of statements enclosed in braces like those that surround the body of a function or a loop
-    - A name declared inside a syntactic block is not visible outside that block
-    - The block encloses its declarations and determines their scope
+    - A name declared inside a syntactic block is not visible outside that block, the block encloses its declarations and determines their scope
 - *Lexical block*: other groupings of declarations that are not explicitly surrounded by braces
-    - universe block: a lexical block for the entire source code
+    - Universe block: a lexical block for the entire source code
     - There's a lexical block for each package; for each file; for each `for`, `if`, and `switch` statement; for each case in a `switch` or `select` statement; for each explicit syntactic block
     -  `for` loops, `if` statements, and `switch` statements create implicit blocks **in addition to their body blocks**